rOY369/Docs/work/IoT/sustainable_software_architecture.md

 	- Up-front design approach in software development
 - **Context** :
 	- Describe the forces at play probably in tension
 	- Every now and then, we realise that the quality of our software does not meet the standards.
 In order to create a modular, adaptable, clean and robust system we need to change the way we approach development.
+- **Decision** :
+	- Describe our response to the forces.
-We need to adapt and switch to more disciple
+	- Adapt and switch to a more disciplined approach like up-front design.
+- **Status** :
+	- Proposed

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg1MTIzMzIxOCw0OTc4MTg4MTBdfQ==
+eyJoaXN0b3J5IjpbMTA0MDAwMTg4LDQ5NzgxODgxMF19
 -->